Amateur sports: Golf

 Golf still has amateur championships, most notably the U.S. Amateur Championship, British Amateur Championship, U.S. Women's Amateur, British Ladies Amateur, Walker Cup, Eisenhower Trophy, Curtis Cup and Espirito Santo Trophy.
 However, amateur golfers are far less known than players of professional golf tours such as the PGA Tour and European Tour.
 Still, a few amateurs are invited to compete in open events, such as the U.S. Open and British Open or non-open event, such as the Masters Tournament.
+Amateur golfers that win open tournaments may receive a trophy but are not entitled to any prize money above £700.

 Motorsport

 In motorsports, there are various forms of amateur drivers.
 When they compete at professional events, they are often referred to as "pay drivers".
-They have been a presence in Formula One for many years - drivers such as Felipe Nasr, Esteban Gutiérrez and Rio Haryanto bring sponsorship to the tune of $30 million for a seat, even in backmarker teams.
+They have been a presence in Formula One for many years – drivers such as Felipe Nasr, Esteban Gutiérrez and Rio Haryanto bring sponsorship to the tune of $30 million for a seat, even in backmarker teams.
 In sports car racing, drivers are often seeded into certain categories, including Amateur and Pro-Am classes.
 The vast majority of these "gentlemen drivers" however tend to participate at club level, often racing historic or classic cars, which are aimed primarily at amateurs.

 Other sports

 In Ireland, the Gaelic Athletic Association, or GAA, protects the amateur status of the country's national sports, including Gaelic football, hurling and camogie.
-Major tennis championships prohibited professionals until 1968 but the subsequent admission of professionals virtually eliminated amateurs from public visibility.
+The GAA sees Croke Park, with a capacity of 82,300 people, filled for the Senior Football and Hurling Championship finals.
+Major tennis championships prohibited professionals until 1968, but the subsequent admission of professionals virtually eliminated amateurs from public visibility.
 Paying players was considered disreputable in baseball until 1869.